DemocratiseResearch/SARAL/README.md

 SARAL AI is a full-stack application that automates the process of converting research papers (LaTeX or arXiv) into engaging educational videos.
 The system leverages AI for script generation, slide creation, audio narration, and video synthesis, providing a seamless workflow from paper upload to downloadable media.

+As our Megathon project, we've made the user interface far more accessible for people in the modern day, with the addition of features such as generating engaging short-form video content, and a long-form podcast with two hosts.

 ---

 ## Table of Contents